-FTA PYMES SANTANDER 6, a "Fondo de Titulización", is a special purpose vehicle ("SPV") incorporated in accordance with Spanish legislation for the purpose of issuing asset-backed securities and acquiring loans.
-The SPV issued two series of asset-backed notes to finance the purchase of a EUR 340 million portfolio of loans granted by Banco Santander, S.A. ("Banco Santander" or the "Originator") to small and medium-sized enterprises ("SME") and self-employed individuals in Spain.
-In addition, the SPV issued the Series C Notes to finance a Reserve Fund and entered into a Subordinated Loan Facility to finance the initial expenses of the SPV.
-Interest and principal income received by the SPV will be distributed quarterly according to the Priority of Payments established under the transaction documents.
+FTA PYMES SANTANDER 9, is a special purpose vehicle ("SPV") incorporated in accordance with Spanish legislation for the purpose of issuing asset-backed securities and acquiring loans.
+The SPV issued two series of asset-backed notes to finance the purchase of a EUR 500 million portfolio of loans granted by Banco Santander, S.A. ("Banco Santander" or the "Originator") to small and medium-sized enterprises ("SME") and self-employed individuals based in Spain.
+In addition, the SPV entered into a Start-Up Loan Facility (EUR 850,000) to finance the initial expenses of the SPV, and a Subordinated Loan (EUR 100,000,000) to finance a Reserve Fund.
+Interest and principal income received by the SPV will be distributed quarterly on the Payment Date according to the Priority of Payments established under the transaction documents.

-The ratings of the FTA PYMES SANTANDER 6 Notes are listed on the table above.
-This securitisation has been structured as a public transaction with Series A Notes, Series B Notes and Series C Notes (collectively, the "Notes").
-The Series A Notes are senior and supported by 51% subordination provided by the Series B Notes and the Reserve Fund.
+The provisional ratings assigned to the FTA PYMES SANTANDER 9 Notes are listed on the table above.
+This securitisation has been structured as a public transaction with Series A Notes and Series B Notes (collectively, the "Notes").
+The Series A Notes are senior and supported by 53.7% subordination provided by the Series B Notes and the Reserve Fund.
 The Series B Notes are supported by 20% subordination provided by the Reserve Fund.
-The Series C Notes are the most junior tranche in the structure and are used to fund the Reserve Fund.